-Dingle Town, herself, is an artistic girl who’s out for rowdy fun.
-Her shoreline is filled with eclectic shops, and fishermen bring home a fresh catch every day.
+The town of Dingle sits on the edge of the Dingle Peninsula on the southwest coast of Ireland’s Wild Atlantic Way.
+Just a short ferry-ride from Dingle, you step onto the Blasket Islands and into a time long gone.
+Dingle Town is an artistic gem, rowdy, and colorful.
+Her shoreline is filled with eclectic shops, and traditional fishermen bring in a fresh catch every day.
 The Irish language rings down winding streets, and in the evening pubs come alive with traditional music.
 When the music starts up, where else in the world would you want to be?

 Slea Head Scenic Drive

 Conor Pass Scenic Drive

 From Dingle take the N86 towards Tralee.
 At Camp, approximately 20 miles from Dingle, turn left onto the R560–this is sign-posted ‘Castlegregory.’
 The road forks, right for Castlegregory and left for Conor Pass and Dingle.
 Hang a left to return to Dingle by way of Ireland’s highest mountain pass.
 It’s not truly high—we started at sea level after all—but it is one of the most spectacular views imaginable.
 We don’t advise cycling this unless you enjoy backbreaking, uphill slogs.

 Visit the Blasket Islands

 The Blasket Islands are just a few miles off Slea Head.
-Great Blasket Island was inhabited for almost 300 years when the final 200 hardy souls were forced to abandon the island in 1953 due to lack of basic services—there was no school, shop, priest or doctor.
+Great Blasket Island was inhabited for almost 300 years when the final 200 hardy souls were forced to abandon the island in 1953 due to lack of basic services—there was no school, shop, priest, or doctor.
 Many moved to Springfield, Massachusetts where, to this day, a copy of the weekly Kerryman newspaper is delivered to their doors.

 The Great Blasket Heritage Center, located in Dunquin, tells the island’s moving story.
-It’s said that the Blaskets are home to a number of ghosts.
+It is said that the Blaskets are home to a number of ghosts.
 We don’t know about that, but the islands surely are a step back in time.
 To visit the Blaskets, you can take a ferry from the Dingle Marina.

 Dingle seems like an odd place to contemplate surfing, and you won’t hear too many people refer to each other as ‘man’ or ‘dude,’ but the beaches and super waves (given the right conditions) make this an ideal place for the expert or novice.
 Inch Beach is perfect for the newbie, while the Atlantic-facing beach at Castlegregory is a magnet for pro’s.
 Confuse the dudes by ending all your sentences with ‘fear’ (pronounced ‘farr’, meaning ‘man’).